BetaHuhn/worker-setup/README.md

 ## 🛠️ Setup

-[worker-setup](https://github.com/BetaHuhn/worker-setup) uses a `wranglerConfig.toml` file which replaces your normal `wrangler.toml`.
+[worker-setup](https://github.com/BetaHuhn/worker-setup) uses a `workerConfig.toml` file which replaces your normal `wrangler.toml`.
 It supports everything you normally put into your `wrangler.toml` file as well as more (see below).

-To start using [worker-setup](https://github.com/BetaHuhn/worker-setup) you have to create the `wranglerConfig.toml` file and add your old `wrangler.toml` to your `.gitignore` file.
+To start using [worker-setup](https://github.com/BetaHuhn/worker-setup) you have to create the `workerConfig.toml` file and add your old `wrangler.toml` to your `.gitignore` file.

 Put any options you would normally store in the `wrangler.toml`, like the name, type, webpack_config into it instead.